-Homemade Almond Croissants are totally worth the effort.
+The best Almond Croissants are homemade, from scratch, and are totally worth the effort.
 To have warm, almond filled croissants for breakfast, proof them overnight and bake in the morning.

 A timeline for making homemade Almond Croissants: